iKamranShahzad/golang-init/README.md

 # Golang Init Codebase Overview

-This codebase is a collection of small Go (Golang) projects, each in its own folder, demonstrating fundamental Go programming concepts.
+This codebase is a collection of small Go (GoLang) projects, each in its own folder, demonstrating fundamental Go programming concepts.
 Each numbered directory contains a self-contained Go module with example code.
 Below is a summary of what each folder covers:

 - **01hello**: Basic "Hello, World!" program.
 - **02variables**: Variable declarations, types, constants, and printing variable types.